DrTom/clj-logbug/README.md

-# logbug - Cross-cutting utils for logging and debugging in Clojure
+# clj-logbug - Cross-cutting utilities for logging and debugging in Clojure

 ## Usage